 - Melt the white chocolate according to the package directions.
 Pour it over the popcorn and stir until everything is coated.

-- Pour the mixture onto a wax paper lined tray.
+- Quickly pour the mixture onto a wax paper lined tray.
 Add sprinkles and candies and toss again.

-- Place the pan in the refrigerator to help the Easter mix harden faster.
+- Place the pan in the refrigerator to help the Easter popcorn mix hardens faster.
 Break it apart if needed and store in a tightly sealed container or bag.